-Problem Cause Resolution A FlashCopy logical drive that was created for a primary logical drive indicates that it has failed.
+Problem Cause Resolution A FlashCopy logical drive that was created for a primary logical drive indicates that it has failed, after its role in the remote mirroring relationship has been changed to secondary.
 The base logical drive for the FlashCopy logical drive is a primary logical drive that is involved in a mirror relationship.
 A role reversal was performed, which demoted the primary logical drive to secondary logical drive status, resulting in a FlashCopy logical drive on the secondary logical drive.
 Perform a role reversal to promote the secondary logical drive to the primary logical drive role.
 After the role reversal is complete, the FlashCopy logical drive returns to Optimal status.
 The base logical drive for a FlashCopy logical drive cannot be a candidate for the secondary logical drive role in a remote logical drive mirror.
 Therefore, the FlashCopy logical drive has failed.
 For step-by-step instruction, see "Changing a secondary logical drive to a primary drive" on page 149 or the Subsystem Management window online help.